Skip to main content

 Another one of the great ironies about Disney and their princesses is that even though most of the discourse about The Walt Disney Company centers on their princess movies, they actually make up a small percentage of their output.
 We’re talking 10-12 movies out of just over 60 films from Walt Disney Animation Studios (plus one from Pixar).
 Even if we’re going to choose to overlook underappreciated works like Oliver and Company and Treasure Planet, the lineup of prestigious Disney films counts movies like Pinocchio, The Lion King, or Peter Pan as well as female-led Disney films that exist outside of the Princess brand such as Lady and the Tramp, Alice in Wonderland, or Encanto.
 The internet tends to fixate on “Princess movies” exclusively and then use haphazard observations to try to make broad statements about the larger body of Disney Animation.

-Chris Sanders, co-director of Lilo & Stitch, even mentioned being annoyed over the way Frozen made headlines as this gamechanger in the Disney canon as their movie to focus on sisterhood instead of romance when his film did that very thing over ten years prior.
+Chris Sanders, co-director of Lilo & Stitch, even mentioned being annoyed over the way Frozen made headlines as this gamechanger in the Disney canon as their first movie to focus on sisterhood instead of romance when his film did that very thing over ten years prior.

 “To be clear, I think ‘Frozen’ is great, but it was a little bit frustrating for me because people were like, ‘Finally, a non-romantic relationship with these two girls,’ and I thought, ‘We did that!
 That has absolutely been done before.'”